-The Residence Life staff works under the supervision of the Assistant Director of Student Life for Residence Life.
-Each residence hall is supervised by a Resident Director who has a staff of Resident Assistants.
+The Residence Life staff works under the supervision of the Director of Residence Life.
+Each residence hall is supervised by an Area Coordinator or an Assistant Area Coordinator who has a staff of Resident Assistants.
 The Resident Assistants (RAs) are upper-class students who have gone through an application/interview and training process with the Student Affairs staff and play a vital role in management of the residence halls.
 In addition to their administrative duties, these students play a vital role in student development.

 Guests in the Residence Hall

 The University encourages students to consider the residence hall as their “home away from home.”
 Every home occasionally has a guest.
-However, all overnight guests must register with the Resident Director.
+However, all overnight guests must register with the Area Coordinator or Assistant Area Coordinator.
 All guests must be of the same gender as those residing in the residence hall.
 Residents may have guests in their rooms two (2) nights per month.
-Longer visits must be approved by the Resident Director and Office of Residence Life.
-Children under the age of eight (8) years are not allowed inside of the Residence Halls at any time with the only exception being special campus wide weekends such as Family Weekend.
+Longer visits must be approved by the Area Coordinator or Assistant Area Coordinator and Office of Residence Life.
+Children under the age of eight (8) years are not allowed inside of the Residence Halls at any time with the only exception being special campus wide weekends such as Homecoming.
 During these specified weekends the child should be accompanied by a parent at all times. .
 Childcare/Babysitting is not allowed in the residence hall at any time.
 Residents are personally responsible for the actions and behavior of their guests, which includes adherence to the policies and rules of the university.

 Residence Hall Hours